 CC CATCH Cause You Are Young (1986)

 Caroline Catharina Müller was a German domiciled Dutch pop singer who was a member of the girl group OPTIMAL.
 Spotted by Dieter Bohlen of MODERN TALKING, he signed her to Hansa Records and launched her solo career.
-A breathy vocal and an enticing lead synth line plus a fabulous catchy chorus laced with orchestra stabs ensured that ‘Cause You Are Young’ was big European hit.
+A breathy vocal and an enticing lead synth line plus a fabulous catchy chorus laced with orchestra stabs ensured that ‘Cause You Are Young’ was a big European hit.

 Available on the CC CATCH album ‘The 80’s Album’ via Edel Records